veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Controller and Registry/controller-api.md

  vcpu      |  int    | Override the number of CPU cores for the VM Template **(only works when the template VM is stopped)**. vram      |  int    | Override the VM's RAM size in MB (1GB = 1024MB) **(only works when the template VM is stopped)**. metadata  | object  | Sets the instance metadata, a key-value object.
 Keys are strings.
-Values are strings, ints or booleans | -
+Values are strings, ints or booleans | - mac_address      |  string    | Specify mac address for the VM.
+(Capital letters and ':' as saeparators) **(only works when the template VM is stopped and when manage-mac-addresses flag is set for the controller)**.

 **Returns:**
 - *status:* Operation Result (OK|FAIL)